The manufacturing process of softgel capsules

 How are soft gel capsules manufactured?

 That question is one often asked by many curious people.
-Delving into the manufacturing process unveils a fascinating journey from concept to capsule.
+Before diving into the manufacturing journey from concept to capsule, it helps to understand what softgel capsules actually are and why they have become such a versatile dosage form.

 Soft capsules are commercially manufactured applying the rotary-die technology, a technique that traces its roots back to the 19th century with the innovations of the pharmacist Robert P. Scherer.
 It involves a series of operations that are performed in parallel to each other and are typically highly standardized at each manufacturer: gel mass preparation, fill mass preparation, encapsulation, drying, inspection, and (bulk) packaging.